Fedma123/eth-royalty/README.md

 ### Usage example
 Here's a simple example demonstrating the smart contract interaction through geth console.
 The ">" prompt symbol refers to the geth console, while "$" to a normal command line.

 Before starting this example make sure to start mining, otherwise the transactions involved will not be mined.
-In order to start mining we can start a geth console and execute this command
+In order to start mining we can start a geth console and execute this command:

 	> miner.start(1)
 	true